imbue-ai/untitled-ai.github.io/_posts/2021-04-01-podcast-episode-9-drew-linsley.md

 * Which of Drew’s work might be overlooked?
 (2019 ICLR paper -  [Learning what and where to attend](https://arxiv.org/abs/1805.08819) ) [59:34]
 * Emergent and bi-stable images, potential useful biases for machine vision [1:03:56]
 * More of, what might be holding the field back? (getting the right benchmarks) [1:06:32]
 <br>

 *The full transcript is coming.
 As always, please [feel free to reach out](https://twitter.com/kanjun) with feedback, ideas, and questions!*

+*Thanks to <a href="https://twitter.com/lukelivesfree"> Luke Cheng </a> for writing drafts of this post.*